jch00oo/CAA-Data-Analysis-Project/README.md

         title_names.append(0)
 	print("ERROR")
 ```

-Here is some initial Exploratory Analysis I conducted that shows that links with descriptions get more more clicks:

 Unique links in CalCons in 2019-2020 had 139 links without description and 350 links with a description.